charlestonsoftware/moneypress-ebay/readme.txt

  * Get the plugin from Cyber Sprocket Labs.
  * Install the plugin using the Zip file.
- * Browse to ‘Moneypress eBay Edition’ in your admin settings menu.
+ * Browse to ‘MoneyPress : eBay Edition’ in your admin settings menu.
  * (Optional) Enter your seller ID if you want to list only your own products.
  * (Optional) Set the number of products you wish to show per page.
 By default, ten products will be shown.
  * (Optional) Enter your affiliate information.
 For example, see the description for the ‘Network ID’ on how to sign up as an eBay affiliate.